dysfunctioned/CourseSpyderweb/README.md

     - addcourseinfo: adds a Record object to the student’s academic record.
 Raises a ValueError if the input course code is not in the dataset.

-    Then, call runexample() using this student object.
+    Then, call run_example() using this student object.

 4. In addition, we have provided a few helper functions which you may find useful:
     - checkeligibilityprogramandcheckeligibilityfocus: checks if the student is eligible to complete a